rackerlabs/docs-cloud-orchestration/rst/dev-guide/overview/doc-change-history.rst

 Document change history
 ~~~~~~~~~~~~~~~~~~~~~~~

 This version of the Developer Guide replaces and obsolesces all previous versions.
-The most recent changes are described in the table below:
+The most recent changes are described below:

 .. _corch-dg-dochistory-18062015: